 Tobacco Control Alliance

 PPP staff are members of the Berkshire West Tobacco Control Alliance.
 The aim of the Tobacco Control Alliance is to protect communities from tobacco related harm through education and enforcement.
-We aim to do this by discouraging young people from starting smoking and by motivating and assisting every smoker to stop the habit.
+We aim to do this by discouraging young people from starting to smoke and by motivating and assisting every smoker to stop the habit.
 We work closely with Smokefreelife Berkshire.
+Berkshire West Tobacco Control Alliance provides a Tobacco Control Plan which is updated annually, please see the most recent copy in Associated documents below.

 We deliver education sessions to local schools to raise awareness of the health harms of smoking, with particular focus on year 9 pupils as part of their Personal, Social and Health Education (PSHE) lessons.
 Since 2007 we have also been running surveys in local schools to assess the smoking and drinking habits of 11-17 year olds to inform our educational and enforcement work.